 Prior to being named PRD’s director, Mr. Visconti served from 2014 as PRD’s Engineering Operations Division Chief, a position in which he recruited and developed the high quality workforce to ensure subordinate capabilities and core competencies were appropriately aligned to support evolving mission requirements.

-From 2012-2014, Mr. Visconti was the Chief of Program Execution at CERDEC’s Space & Terrestrial Communications Directorate (S&TCD).
+From 2012-2014, Mr. Visconti was the Chief of Program Execution at the C5ISR Center Space & Terrestrial Communications Directorate (S&TCD), formerly the Communications-Electronics Research, Development and Engineering Center (CERDEC) S&TCD.
 He served as Acting Deputy Director for 6 months, then as Associate Director for Mission Programs for more than 18 months.
 As Associate Director, he was responsible for the oversight and strategic direction of more than 450 engineers and scientists, and he managed the planning and execution of all science & technology mission programs and R&D/engineering development efforts.

 He also served from 2008-2011 as the Military Deputy Director for S&TCD which included a deployment into Afghanistan for an Overseas Contingency Operation (OCO) as the 2-star level Research, Development and Engineering Command (RDECOM) representative.